How To Leave A Toxic Relationship: Recognizing The Signs

-Medically reviewed by Andrea Brant, LMHC
+Medically reviewed by Andrea Brant, LMHC and Julie Dodson, MA, LCSW

-Updated January 29, 2024by BetterHelp Editorial Team
+Updated October 8, 2024by BetterHelp Editorial Team

 Content Warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
-Free, support is available 24/7.
+Free support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Ilona Titova/EyeEm

-Signs of an unhealthy relationship
+Signs of an unhealthy or abusive relationship

 When considering leaving a relationship, you might benefit from looking at how your partner's behavior impacts you.
 Signs of harm occurring may signify an unhealthy dynamic.
 Whether the harm is intentional or unintentional, these signs could indicate a cause to seek support or move on from a connection.

 If you feel you're not yourself since you met your partner or that your partnership directly impacts your confidence and self-esteem, the relationship might not be healthy.
-If you've changed your personality, ignored aspects of who you are, or lied to appease your partner, you might experience long-term, adverse self-esteem or mental health impacts.
+If you've changed your personality, ignored aspects of who you are, or lied to appease your partner, you might experience long-term adverse self-esteem or mental health impacts.

 Unhealthy relationships are often unstable.
 Instability can look like black-and-white thinking, patterns of love followed by avoidance, or extreme emotional shifts throughout the day.
 A person acting in an unstable manner might give you mixed messages or cause you to feel uncertain about how they might act at any given moment.

-If you and your partner do not trust each other, deception or dishonesty may be involved in your relationship.
+If you and your partner do not trust each other, deception or dishonesty may be present in your relationship.
 If your partner constantly lies or you feel you cannot be honest with them for your safety, you might be in an unhealthy relationship.

 • Name-calling